 The Department of Classics at Phillips Academy is excited to offer a pilot program of Beginning Attic Greek as part of the Eight Schools association (ESA) Connected Online Learning initiative.
 This course introduces not only the vocabulary, forms, and syntax of Attic Greek, but also the thoughts, feelings, and actions that characterized Greek culture.
 When we say “Attic Greek,” we mean the Greek of Periclean Athens, when the civilization was at its apex.
 This is the language that gave voice to authors like Plato, Aristotle, Sophocles, Euripides, Demosthenes, Thucydides, and many others.

-Students in this class travel back in time, as the Internet permits, to explore the changing form and function of theater throughout history.
+This online class with other students from the Eight Schools Association (ESA), explores the history of the theater from the ancient to the modern world.
 Through an analysis of significant productions – from The Bacchae at the Theater of Dionysus in 405 B.C.
-Athens, to the Noh theater in the shogun court of 14th century Japan, to Death of a Salesman on Broadway in 1949 –the course introduces students to key moments and movements in theater history.
-Students investigate developments in stage architecture, the changing styles and methods of production, and the shifting “place” of the stage within culture.
+Athens, to the Noh theater in the Shogun court of 14thcentury Japan, to Show Boat on Broadway in 1927 – the course introduces students to key moments and movements in theater history.

 All politics is now “mediated.”
 Radio, television and the Internet suffuse our culture and transform the presentation of issues, candidates and the American governmental system itself.
 To understand politics, one must understand the role media play in politics.
 After a brief review of the earliest techniques of political communication in Ancient Greece, this course examines the idea and practical impact of the First Amendment and 19th/early 20th century newspapering.
 It then considers the emergence of radio and the dominant medium of television from the 1930s to TV’s political golden epoch, the 1950s-1990s.